JonEilers/Sea-Cucumber-Lab-Notebook/Aestivation Transcriptomic.md

 Rough Outline
 * take respiratory, intestine, and mesentry tissue sample
-* sample at least 3 sea cukes from summer, spring, fall, and winter
+* sample at least 3 sea cukes from summer, spring, and winter
 * look for differentially expressed genes
 * look for msmb genes